r-lib/rig/README.md

 -   Easy installation and update, no system requirements on any platform.
 -   Install multiple R versions.
--   Select the default R version, for the terminal and RStudio.
 -   Select R version to install using symbolic names: `devel`, `next`, `release`, `oldrel`, etc.
 -   Run multiple versions *at the same* time using quick links.
 E.g.